Brummer98/Portfolio_BramvHout/README.md

 ### Professional
 ###### You act in a professional manner during software development and learning

+By communicating with the stakeholder and asking for their needs, communicating with team members and behaving in a professional manner, i'd give myself the score of ***proficient*** for this learning outcome.
+To see the contact between the stakeholder and i, click [here](Feedpulse/Feedback_Stakeholder_IP.md).

 ## WoC ( Group Project )